 Nelliyampathy hills are exclusively famous for their exquisite fauna and green dense forests with many wild animals like Monkey, Deer, Porcupine and Elephants.
 Parambikulam Wildlife Sanctuary, Nelliyampathy Hill, Shimmering Pothundi Reservoir, Padagiri, Palagapandi Estate and Pothundi Reservoir are the famous sightseeing places in Nelliampathi.
 Pothundi Dam, which was constructed in the 19th century, is the entrance to Nelliyampathy.
 A viewpoint called Seetharkund is situated ...

-At a distance of 18 Kms from Munnar Bus Station & 45 kms from Idukki, Devikulam is a cute hill station at an altitude of 1800 meters.
-This is one of the top tourist attractions in Munnar and also among the most visited Kerala hill resorts.
-It is one of the top attractions you must include in Munnar packages.
+At a distance of 18 km from Munnar Bus Station & 45 km from Idukki, Devikulam is a cute hill station near Munnar.
+At an altitude of 1800 m, it is one of the lesser-known hill stations in Kerala, and among the must-include places in Munnar sightseeing packages.

 The lush green open spaces and the high cliffs of Devikulam provide scope for hiking and mountaineering.
 There are several tea plantations in and around Devikulam that add to the charm of the hill resort.
-The gum trees in red and blue are the other major highlights of the natural vegetation at Devikulam.
-For those of the tourists to Devikulam interested in visiting the tea estates, tea plantations or the factories conducted tours are available.
-Power House Waterfall, Lock Heart Gap and Anayirankal Dam are the nearest attractions to Devikulam.
+The gum trees in red and blue are the other major highlights of the natural vegetation at Devikulam, considered one of the must-visit tourist places in Munnar.
+For those of the tourists to Devikulam interested in visiting the tea estates, tea plantations or the factories conducted tours are available. ...

 At a distance of 5 km from Lakkidi, 12 km from Kalpetta and 64 km from Kozhikode, Vythiri is a small hill station situated in Wayanad district of Kerala.
 Vythiri is one of the top tourist attractions in Wayanad and is among prime place to visit on a Wayanad tour.